-The Island Heights Board of Education has approved, and has employed certified persons, to conduct various clubs and before/after school activities.
+The Island Heights Board of Education has approved, and has employed certified persons, to conduct various clubs and before/after school activities for Grades 2-6.
+A list of clubs and requirements will be sent home in late September.
+There will be no fee for these clubs.